Kibibit/doc-explorer/kibibit-bit.md

 Some things we need to consider while writing this:

 - Should be easily mainainable, preferrably with tests and such
-- Should work as a command line tool, and as a npm library
+- Should work as a command line tool, and as an npm library
   > We need to write functions that will corespond to specific cli commands
   > that can take the flow and work with it **without the extra command line question steps**.
 - Should save sensitive data in appropriate locations (like keychain)